georgetown-analytics/XBUS-503-01.Data_Ingestion_and_Wrangling/titanic/README.md

     git pull

-__Anaconda users__: you already have Scikit-learn! _If_ you ever find you are missing anything, type this into the command line:
+__Anaconda users__: you already have scikit-learn! _If_ you ever find you are missing anything, type this into the command line:

     conda install <package>

-Everyone else, make sure Scikit-learn is installed:
+Everyone else, make sure scikit-learn is installed:

 __WINDOWS USERS__: